 Research is, of course, critical to help medical staff to find new and improved ways of caring for premature and sick newborns.

 By meeting the costs of a number of research studies in recent years, Tiny Lives Trust has ensured the unit stays at the forefront of developments in neonatal care by publishing the findings in medical and nursing journals, helping to improve the care of premature and sick newborns across the world.

 Below are some of the research projects Tiny Lives has previously funded:

 We make regular donations each month to Tiny Lives.
-We donate a fixed monthly sum which equates to £10 per each employee we have, while on top of this we donate a fixed sum of money per each customer review we receive on Trustpilot.
+Each month we donate a fixed sum per each employee we have, while on top of this we donate a fixed sum of money per each customer review we receive on Trustpilot.